 If you have a moderate slope or even a flat surface, a gravel driveway can be one of the easiest car paths to design and make yourself.
-Unlike asphalt, concrete, or brick, gravel driveways can easily wick away water without losing any traction for the vehicle.
+Unlike asphalt, concrete, or brick, gravel driveways can easily wick away water without losing any vehicle traction.

 Prep Your Driveway Area

-You will want to make sure that the angle of the driveway is less than five degrees in most cases, as the gravel will have a tendency to migrate towards the bottom of the drive after a period of use.
+You will want to make sure that the driveway's angle is less than five degrees in most cases, as the gravel will tend to migrate towards the bottom of the drive after a period of use.
 If it is more than five degrees in slope, you may have to rake up the gravel now and again towards the top.
 Try to avoid sweeping curves, as the gravel will also bunch up on the corner.
 Driveway design is critical towards producing a workable end product.
 If you so desire, you can put in a border of brick or treated wood to keep the gravel from spreading out during use.

 The driveway area should be nice and level, at least as far as smoothness goes.
-Any large rocks or roots should be removed, and the ground should be heavily raked.
-It is an extremely good idea to place down a high-quality weed-blocking cloth over the area that has been prepared.
+You should remove any large rocks or roots, and heavily rake the ground.
+It is an excellent idea to place down a high-quality weed-blocking cloth over the area that has been prepared.
 Once the surface is ready, wet it down slightly with a light spray of water.

 What Kind of Gravel?